beartype/beartype/README.rst

 natively compatible with *all* interpreters and compilers targeting the Python language – including CPython_, PyPy_, and Numba_.

-Unlike comparable runtime type checkers (e.g., typeguard_), beartype wraps each decorated callable with a dynamically generated wrapper efficiently type-checking that specific callable.
+Unlike comparable runtime type checkers (e.g., pytypes_, typeguard_), beartype
+wraps each decorated callable with a dynamically generated wrapper efficiently type-checking that specific callable.
 Since "performance by default" is our first-class concern, *all* wrappers are guaranteed to: